JorgeFrias11/python/README.md

 # 1st Project M-Tech

-This was my first project while I was learning Python.
+This was my first project while I was learning Python back in September 2020, as part of the Data Science programme of Banco Santander-EM-Tech.
-It simulates a simple store management system.
+It simulates a simple store management system and was designed to practice core programming concepts.

 The program includes:
 - User registration and login.